JAQuent/Questionnaire-Presenter/README.md

         the fact that QP allows “,” to be used in the strings for the questions etc. interferes with the `trial_results.csv`.
 For now, I therefore simply disabled this function and suggest to add this information at a later stage.
+This can be done by specifying names of columns that should be saved.

 Feedback or help is always welcome!